 - 1. Ban so-called “right to work” laws and repeal Section 14(b) of the Taft Hartley Act.

 - 2. Support higher pay for American workers, and a $15 minimum wage indexed to median wages so that each year it is adjusted based on growth in the median wage.
 (The Raise the Wage Act, passed the House in 2019, but Julie would affirm and support subsequent legislation to help working families).

-- 3. Support a rapid transition a low-carbon economy under the provisions of a Green New Deal, to generate millions of good-paying clean energy jobs.
+- 4. Support a rapid transition to a low-carbon economy under the provisions of a Green New Deal, to generate millions of good-paying clean energy jobs.

-- 5. Deny federal contracts to employers that pay starvation wages, ship jobs overseas, and deny their employees good benefits.
+- 8. Deny federal contracts to employers that ship jobs overseas, deny their employees good benefits, or pay starvation wages.

 - 9. Ensure that every working person is guaranteed paid overtime, safe and healthy working conditions, meal and rest breaks, paid sick leave, and the freedom from workplace harassment.

 - 10. Enshrine a Domestic Workers Bill of Rights so that those who provide the care for our homes and loved ones are afforded the basic rights and dignity they deserve.

 - 11. End at-will employment and ensure that every worker has just cause employment.

 - 13. Guarantee employees the right of first refusal over a company that is closing, relocating overseas, or is up for sale.

 - 14. Support the Public Service Freedom to Negotiate Act of 2019 (H.R.
 3463), which would guarantee public sector employees the right to organize and collectively bargain for better wages and safer working conditions.